BrippneyVargas/Group-4-CS2450/Task Manager app/Docs/SRS.md

   - The system allows users to update the task’s status (to-do,  in-progress and completed).
   - The system allows users to search for a task.
   - The system can count the total number of tasks, or filter the count to show only to-do tasks, in-progress tasks, or completed tasks.
+  - The system will notify the user if the same task title is added.

 ### Non-Functional Requirements:
   - The system must load tasks from a JSON file within 0.1 seconds.